typedb/typedb-docs/01-running-typedb/03-configuration.md

   data: server/data
   database-cache:
     # configure storage-layer data and index cache per database
-    # for large datasets, it is more important to have a large index cache than a large data cache
+    # it is recommended to keep these at equal sizes
     data: 500mb
     index: 500mb